 -

-Antanika is the President of the Australian Psychedelic Society (APS), where her personal journey with psychedelics, which helped her effectively treat Complex-PTSD, drives her work.
-These experiences, marked by Post-Traumatic Growth, fueled her commitment to creating a safe, stigma-free environment for others seeking similar exploration.
+Antanika was the President of the Australian Psychedelic Society (APS) from 2023 to 2025.
+Here her personal journey with psychedelics, which helped her effectively treat Complex-PTSD, drives her work.
+These experiences, marked by Post-Traumatic Growth, fuelled her commitment to creating a safe, stigma-free environment for others seeking similar exploration.

 Connect with Antanika Via Linkedin